Jonny-exe/binary-fractions/binary_fractions/README.md

 Return the bitwise 'xor' of self and other.

-Method that implements the ^ operand.
+Method that implements the `^` operand.

-Any negative number will be converted into twos-complement representation, than bitwise-or will be done, then the resulting number will be converted back from twos-complement to binary string format.
+Any negative number will be converted into twos-complement representation, than bitwise-xor will be done, then the resulting number will be converted back from twos-complement to binary string format.